-- Spontaneous POI affects 1% of women less than 40 years and in most cases the cause is not identified.
+- Spontaneous POI affects up to 4% of women less than 40 years and in most cases the cause is not identified.

 - Irregular/no menstrual periods or menopausal symptoms may be the only sign of POI and blood tests are needed for diagnosis.

-- POI can cause infertility and increase the risk of long-term health problems such as heart disease, osteoporosis and memory problems.
+- POI can cause infertility and increase the risk of long-term health problems such as heart disease and osteoporosis.

-- Hormone replacement therapy is recommended until the natural age of menopause (51 years) to reduce the long-term risks.
+- Hormone replacement therapy is recommended until the usual age of menopause (around 51 years) to reduce the long-term risks.